jarun/buku/README.md

 Tags are updated too.
 Original tags are removed.
 5. **Update** or refresh **full DB** with page titles from the web:

-        $ buku -u 0
+        $ buku -u
 This operation does not modify the indexes, URLs or tags.
-Only titles, if non-empty, are refreshed.
-Any index other than 0 refreshes title for that index.
+Only title is refreshed if fetched title is non-empty.
 6. **Delete** bookmark at index 15012014:

         $ buku -d 15012014